15 Historical Romance Books You Love To Read

 8. Jane Austen Society

-Shortly after World War Two, the story follows a group of disparate people coming upon Jane Austen’s crumbling estate.
+Shortly after World War Two, the story follows a group of disparate people approaching Jane Austen’s crumbling estate.
 They see her legacy in danger, and they take it upon themselves to not only save the estate but save her legacy and begin to champion it again.
-All these people come from exceedingly different backgrounds a movie star, a widow, a young doctor.
-All come together and confront their hardships impacted both by the war and beyond in this time.
+All these people come from exceedingly different backgrounds: a movie star, a widow, a young doctor.
+All come together and confront their hardships impacted by the war and beyond this time.

 Jane Austen Society